Dad's Army missing episodes: Colour episodes

 The colour episodes in series 3–9 have been remarkably fortunate compared with many of their contemporaries.
 Missing episodes were returned from overseas broadcasters, mainly from those in Europe, New Zealand and Australia, with the result that all full-length episodes now exist in the original colour format.

 Compared with other series

-Compared with other BBC series broadcast in the 1960s, Dad's Army is comparatively rare amongst contemporaries in that it's one of the few BBC series (along with Doctor Who) to have all of its 1970s episodes exist as masters or telerecordings, while other series such as Z-Cars and Dixon of Dock Green are missing episodes from as late as 1975.
+Of all ongoing BBC series from the 1960s, only Steptoe and Son and Maigret have a similar survival record, with all episodes from both series existing in some form.
+Compared with other BBC series broadcast in the 1960s, Dad's Army is comparatively rare amongst contemporaries in that it is one of the few BBC series (along with Doctor Who and The Morecambe and Wise Show) to have all of its 1970s episodes exist as masters or telerecordings, while other series such as Z-Cars and Dixon of Dock Green are missing episodes from as late as 1975.

 Restoration and recreation

 "Room at the Bottom" – to the left is the 16 mm black and white copy; to the right is the restored colour version.